 Joanne, I am sorry this happened to you.
 What was the reason that your former employer gave you for terminating your employment?
 Are you comfortable saying that your position was eliminated?
 Whatever your response is, it needs to feel comfortable and hopefully as close to the truth as possible.
 Read More

 I have been self employed as a graphic artist, among other things, for all of my adult life.
 Now, after cancer, I need to apply my skills and abilities in the workforce.
 I would like some guidance in how to determine what my most marketable skills are and how to find work that I am suited for.
 Read More

 Katrina, Those are big questions, but the good news is that searching for a job that is a good fit is not rocket science.
 To successfully market yourself, there are a few clear steps, so anyone who is determined and focused can follow them.
 You are right to start with determining your most marketable skills.
 Read More

 I am in the planning stages of starting a new career.
 I won't be able to start my certification for a counselor of addiction until Spring 2016.
 I would like to try to work in the first half of the year in some sort of part time position.
 I need career counseling and resume help.
 Read More

 Congratulations on your decision to start a new career as an addiction counselor.
 I agree with Julie when she suggests you look for part time work in the addiction counseling field.
 The experience will look good on your resume when you begin applying for jobs after finishing your certification.
 Read More

-Get personalized feedback on you resume — for free!LEARN MORE
+Get personalized feedback on your resume — for free!LEARN MORE

-Tools, publications and interactive programs to help you help you help your patientsLEARN MORE
+Tools, publications, and interactive programs to help you help your patients.LEARN MORE

 Check out our library of workbooks, guides, toolkits and more, and order or download your copies now.LEARN MORE